Latin America Embraces Digital Finance and the Next Internet Era

 Dollar share of trade invoicing19

 We do anticipate that more non-dollar stablecoins will become available over time.
-As a first step toward this future, in 2021 we began offering EUROC.
+As a first step toward this future, in 2021 we began offering EURC.
 This euro-backed stablecoin is issued under the same full-reserve model as USDC.

 Let’s take a look at several aspects of USDC’s design that make it uniquely suited to function as a layer to help accelerate financial interoperability.